Home / Guides /

 Delimiters separate the segments and elements in an EDI file.

 When you create a guide, you can set delimiters in the Overview pane in the top left.
-EDI Translate uses the delimiters you set in the guide when writing EDI.
+Stedi uses the guide’s delimiters when writing EDI.
+As a default, Stedi recommends the following choices:

 • Element: *